-Asset Effective life in years A mining, quarrying or prospecting right or mining, quarrying or prospecting information, relating to mining and quarrying operations (except obtaining petroleum or quarry materials) The life of the mine or proposed mine to which the right or information relates or, if there is more than one, the life of the mine that has the longest estimated life A mining, quarrying or prospecting right or mining, quarrying or prospecting information, relating to mining and quarrying operations to obtain petroleum The life of the petroleum field or proposed petroleum field to which the right or information relates or, if there is more than one, the life of the petroleum field that has the longest estimated life A mining, quarrying or prospecting right or mining, quarrying or prospecting information, relating to mining and quarrying operations to obtain quarry The life of the quarry or proposed quarry to which the right or information relates or, if there is more than one, the life of the quarry that has the longest proposed mine to which the right relates or, if there is more estimated life materials than one such mine, the life of the mine that has the longest estimated life.
+Asset Effective life in years A mining, quarrying or prospecting right or mining, quarrying or prospecting information, relating to mining and quarrying operations (except obtaining petroleum or quarry materials) The life of the mine or proposed mine to which the right or information relates or, if there is more than one, the life of the mine that has the longest estimated life A mining, quarrying or prospecting right or mining, quarrying or prospecting information, relating to mining and quarrying operations to obtain petroleum The life of the petroleum field or proposed petroleum field to which the right or information relates or, if there is more than one, the life of the petroleum field that has the longest estimated life A mining, quarrying or prospecting right or mining, quarrying or prospecting information, relating to mining and quarrying operations to obtain quarry materials The life of the quarry or proposed quarry to which the right or information relates or, if there is more than one, the life of the quarry that has the longest estimated life

+If you acquire a mining, quarrying or prospecting right or mining, quarrying or prospecting information listed in the above table, you will need to work out the effective life yourself.

+For example, for a mining, quarrying or prospecting right relating to mining and quarrying operations, you will do this by estimating the period until the end of the life of the mine or proposed mine to which the right relates or, if there is more than one such mine, the life of the mine that has the longest estimated life.
 You work out this period:

-If you acquire a mining, quarrying or prospecting right or mining, quarrying or prospecting information listed in the above table, you will need to work out the effective life yourself.
-For example, for a mining, quarrying or prospecting right relating to mining and quarrying operations, you will do this by estimating the period until the end of the life of the mine or